LinkYoni/Discord-ID-Checker/README.md

 ## Output

-The results exports to a folder
+The results are exported to a folder with the user name, date and time of the query.

 <p align="left"><img src="https://media.discordapp.net/attachments/946392863372095532/951500477827268628/unknown.png"</p>

+The folder exports:
+- Avatar
+- Banner (if it exists)
+- Obtained information

 <p align="left"><img src="https://media.discordapp.net/attachments/946392863372095532/951496275654746132/unknown.png"</p>